MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-03-04-technical-deep-dive-into-grug.md

 - Trailing commas in compound statements are required, which eases the copy-pasting of them
 - Globals are required to be explicitly initialized with a value
 - Globals can only be put between the `define_` function and the first `on_` function
-- Variable shadowing is disabled
+- Variable shadowing is disallowed

 Compared to Lua: